mixologee/tirvandor/tirvandor-project/shattered-oaths/markdown/SHATTERED-OATHS-COMPLETE.md

 **Tactics:** Recruiter tries to charm a PC, thugs protect him.
 If captured, Recruiter reveals:
 - They're gathering resources for "Lord Shadows"
-- A major operation is planned at **Raven's Rest**, old Blackwood ruins
+- A major operation is planned at **Raven's Keep**, old Blackwood ruins
 - He doesn't know details, just follows orders

 **Loot:**
-- **Map** showing route to Raven's Rest
+- **Map** showing route to Raven's Keep
 - **Potion of Healing x3**
 - **+1 Morningstar** (carried by Recruiter)
 - 80 gold pieces
 - **Unbound Orders** (sealed letter)

 **Unbound Orders Text:**
 *"Brother Malachi, you have done well.
 Continue recruitment until the new moon.
-Then report to Raven's Rest with all able bodies.
+Then report to Raven's Keep with all able bodies.
 The first component has been located.
 Lord Shadows will lead the retrieval personally.
 The Blackwood legacy shall be restored. - Captain Voidcaller"*

 **XP:** 1,100 XP total